-IST 267 Network Vulnerability Assessment (3-0-3)

-This course provides students with the knowledge and skills necessary to test network security using network vulnerability assessment tools and methods.
+IST 267 Network Vulnerability Assessment (3-0-3) This course provides students with the knowledge and skills necessary to test network security using network vulnerability assessment tools and methods.
 Student will also learn how to improve network security based on the assessment results.
-Prerequisites with a grade of "C" or higher: CPT 176 and IST 110.
+Prerequisites with a grade of "C" or higher: CPT 209 and IST 110.
+This course is typically taught only in the spring semester.

-IST 269 Digital Forensics (3-0-3)
+IST 269 Digital Forensics

 This course examines advanced technical aspects of digital computer evidence to include detection, collection, identification, and preservation.
 Emphasis is placed on specific tools and methods for extracting deleted or destroyed computer-related evidence.
-Prerequisites with a grade of "C" or higher: CPT 176 and IST 267.
+Prerequisites with a grade of "C" or higher: IST 110.
+This course is typically taught only in the spring semester.